gyroscopico/population-life-cycles/README.md

 ### Must have tasks

 - prevent collisions (one mob per hexagon).
+  - When a mob leaves a tile, that tile hasMob property should update to false.
+  - Currently, freeTiles can only go down.
+As mobs die, the world tiles should become available.
 - mobs procreate when they are close, the female mob becomes pregnant and eventually gives birth to a number of youngs.

 ### Low priority tasks